liangxianzhe/oh-my-vim/README.md

 If you prefer mannual setup or care what has been done, please read the sript.

-## Set up the vim:
+## Set up font:
 For a better looking [powerline](https://github.com/bling/vim-airline), you will need setting install a [patched font](https://github.com/bling/vim-airline#integrating-with-powerline-fonts).

 If you are using mac, the above script has installed a font [DroidSansMono](https://github.com/Lokaltog/powerline-fonts/tree/master/DroidSansMono) for you.
 Please set this font for your terminal.
 (For macvim or gvim, nothing need to be done.
-For iTerm2, go for Profile - Open Profile - Default - Edit Profile - Text - Regular Font.)
+For iTerm2, go for Profile - Open Profile - Default - Edit Profile - Text - None-ASCII Font.)

 # Configuration